rsvim/rfc/2-EventLoop/4-ImportModule.md

 Here we have several things to take consideration in this scenario:

-1. Security: Is it safe if we allow the editor directly download external plugins and execute it?
+1. Design: Does user really need this feature?
-2. Behavior: Is the behavior still remains consistent if the editor first start and work for users, then change its behavior after the module completes its downloading and loading?
+2. Security: Is it safe if we allow the editor directly downloading and loading plugins from network/http?
-3. Design: Does user really need this feature?
+3. Behavior: Is the behavior still remains consistent if the editor first start TUI and let user use it, then change its behavior after the module completes the plugin downloading and loading?
 4. Compatible: Do we need to stick to ECMAScript standard to be more compatible with js language?

 For now, we follows the tradition behavior of the editor, i.e. we don't support the URL import in js module, all external modules need to be downloaded before editor loading them.
 For more discussion, we may leave for the future.